jeprinz/pantograph/README.md

 Zipper editing, like the traditional structure editing it extends, preserves the syntactic well-formedness of programs.
 However, it does not necessarily preserve well-typedness.

 Any system that aims to operate on intrinsically typed terms needs to account for how such an edit changes types in the program.
-To that end, we will introduce a grammar of type diffs, encoding precisely how a type is transformed into a new type after an edit.
+In Pantograph, every edit is a typed refactoring operation.

 When the user inserts a `λ` expression around the body of map, Pantograph automatically makes the edits necessary to keep the program well typed.
 The system adds an application to a hole at the two call sites, and alters the type signature.